Program Overview

 The Office of Experiential Learning’s Service-Learning program serves three primary clientele:

-Faculty who are interested in incorporating service-learning into their courses are invited to enroll in one of our upcoming Service-Learning Trainings.
-These workshops teach participants the fundamentals of service-learning, course construction, and implementation.
+Faculty who are interested in incorporating service-learning into their courses are invited to join our service-learning community and enroll in our Service-Learning Training.
+This asynchronous online training through Blackboard Ultra teaches participants the best practices and fundamentals of service-learning, course construction, and implementation.
 Once completed, faculty will have access to the various supports available for service-learning course implementation through the Office of Experiential Learning.
-Further opportunities for professional development and interdepartmental collaboration are available through the Service-Learning Fellows Program (In Development).
+Further opportunities for research, professional development and interdepartmental collaboration are available through the Service-Learning Fellows Program.

-Community Organizations that would like to partner with ACC can inform us of their volunteer needs and project ideas using the Project Proposal Form.
-Once partnered, these organizations will be invited to collaborate with our faculty to generate service-learning objectives and reflective activities that faculty can use in their classrooms.
+Community Organizations that would like to partner with ACC can inform us of their volunteer needs and project ideas using the Request to Become an ACC Service-Learning Community Partner Form.
+Once partnered, these organizations will be invited to collaborate with our faculty to generate meaningful and reciprocal service-learning experiences that both serve the organization and meet student learning objectives.
 Sustained partnerships offer community organizations a source of consistent and passionate student volunteers.

-Students that would like to gain a deeper understanding for the real-world applications of their course content within the community can search for service-learning courses in the Registrar.
-If there aren’t any service-learning courses available in your area of study, let us know by emailing servicelearning@austincc.edu.
+Students who would like to gain a deeper understanding of the ways their course content relates to their community can search for service-learning courses in the Course Schedule or view our list of Current Service-Learning Sections.
+If there aren’t any service-learning courses available in your area of study, let us know by emailing [email protected].